m-kafaiekhou/Group2Project/README.md

 ![template](Screen1.png)

-- but as you can see we need to customise this template since it is actually a food bar site. the reason why we chose this is It's simplicity and dominant beauty.
+But as you just realized we need to customize this template since it is actually a food bar site. the reason why we chose this is It's simplicity and dominant beauty.
 Chill, this is going to work. (^-^)

 #### Project Setup
-- In this step the setup for the project is configured and we begin to get into code. and the starting apps are staff & coffeeshop. yay, hooray.
+In this step the setup for the project is configured and we begin to get into code. and the starting apps are staff & coffeeshop. yay, hooray.

 #### Git Init
-- The git repo was initiated and the files of the project were pushed on the github.
+The git repo was initiated and the files of the project were pushed on the github.

 #### Basic Models
 The first build of models in the project are done. using django models module, the basic models that got accepted by our teachers were: